-Vidhyandika Djati Perkasa is currently a Head of the Department of Politics and Social Change CSIS, Jakarta Indonesia.
-He is also the chief editor of Analisis journal, CSIS.
+Vidhyandika Djati Perkasa is a senior rsearcher at the Department of Politics and Social Change, CSIS Indonesia.

 Vidhyandika has also been involved in a research sponsored by IDRC titled ‘Global Migration and Access to justice for Indonesian Domestic Women Workers’.
 The project was conducted by the Centre for Women and Gender Study, the University of Indonesia.
 The research has enabled Vidhyandika and his teammates to conduct a one-month research in Abu Dhabi and Dubai, UAE where he observed the life-style and problems faced by Indonesian domestic workers residing there.